Anag0710/Portable_Ventilator/README.md

+## This project is awarded as the best project of the year by Poornima Group of Colleges

 # Portable Ventilator and Health Monitoring System

 This repository contains the source code for the **Portable Ventilator and Health Monitoring System**.
 This project is designed to create an affordable and accessible ventilator system with integrated health monitoring features.
 It aims to provide a cost-effective solution for emergency ventilation and real-time monitoring of vital health parameters such as heart rate, SpO2 levels, temperature, and humidity.